 In an assisted living community, they can meet new people around their age who have similar things in common.
 They will develop friendships and eat with the same people each day or go to special activities with their new friends.

 Another benefit of assisted living is reduced responsibilities.
 A person who lives in their own home still has so many decisions to make and tasks to take care of.
 When they are no longer able to maintain the house, it becomes a burden.
 In a place like Village Green, they don’t have those worries.

 Many people have this idea that moving into assisted living means they are losing their independence, but the reality is the exact opposite.
 A great assisted living community can help a person preserve their ability to live independently by assisting them where it’s needed.
 Programs exist in these communities to help the senior maintain their physical and mental health.
 They will discover exercise programs, hobby groups and many other activities that helps to condition their physical and mental health.
 They are able to do more for themselves because they remain active.

-One of the concerns for people who are considering the most to assisted living is how much it will cost and how they will pay for it.
-A common myth is that assisted living is expensive and unaffordable for the average senior.
-The truth is that this level of care is often less expensive than home health care.
-It is also less costly than maintaining a home as a person ages and is unable to do the work themselves.
+One of the concerns for people who are considering assisted living is how much it will cost.
+A common myth is that assisted living is expensive for the average senior.
+This level of care is often cheaper than home health care and maintaining a home as a person ages and is unable to do the work themselves.